themobilitybox/mobilitybox-js/README.md

   - TODO: Document what the name of a trip is.
 - `stops`- *array* | An ordered list of all stops as `MobilityboxStop` on this trip.
 Including its station, departure and arrival times.
 - `id` - *string* | An unique identifier for this trip.
 Its value might not be stable in future API versions.
 It is stable over multiple timetable updates, if the trip doesn't change.
+- `geojson`- *object* | MultiLineString GeoJSON.
+It contains a List of Linestrings, where each of them describes a path of between a pair of stops of the trip.
 - `mobilitybox` // *Mobilitybox* | The underlying Mobilitybox object

 #### Methods